Kentucky State University 4-H Youth Development Programs

 4-H is the nation’s largest youth development organization.
 More than 6 million 4-H youth in urban neighborhoods, suburban communities and rural farming communities participate in 4-H.

-Children watching a goat eatBoy performing an experimentAs the youth development program of the nation’s land-grant universities and the Cooperative Extension System,
+Children watching a goat eatBoy performing an experimentAs the youth development program of the nation’s land-grant universities and the Cooperative Extension System, 4-H fosters a “learn by doing” approach.
+Activities, events, and programs are centered around three program areas: science, healthy living, and citizenship.

 The 4-H Study of Positive Youth Development, a longitudinal study conducted by the Institute for Applied Research in Youth Development at Tufts University, shows youth engaged with 4-H are: